Seagate/cortx/doc/community-build/Single-Node-K8s-Cortx-Deployment.md

 -   Edit `/etc/hosts` file:
     -   Run ```kubectl get pods --o wide```
-    -   Copy one of the IP of service data pod (cortx-data-pod).
+    -   Copy the IP of service data pod (cortx-data-pod).
+On the single node cluster only one cortx-data-pod will be present.
     -   In ```/etc/hosts``` file add a new entry as follows:
 ```<IP_Address> s3.seagate.com iam.seagate.com```